 battles metrics (5 min)

-Start with timing, scope, and budget.
-Then consider other metrics important to the project.
+The basic vectors for trade-off analysis are usually timing, scope, and budget.
+But you should also consider other metrics important to the project.
 They may include things like:

 - Security – what's your tolerance for risk?

 - Resilience – how resilient does a new software capability need to be?

 - Extensibility – how important is it to make something that others can contribute to, customize, or extend easily?

 - Usability – how easy to use should your final deliverable be?